 This series evolved from a stained glass window design that I did a few years ago.
 The design was for a tall, narrow window.
 Considering the shape and proportions of the window calla lilies were an obvious choice for the central image.
 I had a scrap piece of watercolor paper, long and narrow, and as I completed the pencil sketch for the window I decided that I would use the scrap to do a watercolor of the design.
 I began the next day painting three callas in a symmetrical, deco-esque style.
 I added a teal background and put gold leaf around the flowers.
 I hung the painting in a gallery and within a week the piece sold.
 Soon after that I was getting requests from collectors for their own flower and gold leaf paintings.

 I have grown, arranged, painted, and loved flowers all of my life.
-This series unfolded naturally and became an ode to flowers, with the gold and silver leaf as the sparkle that lights them up.
+The Floral Portraits Series unfolded naturally and became an ode to flowers, with the gold and silver leaf as the sparkle that lights them up.